 - Buyer's agent compensation: Because of a settlement of a lawsuit against the National Association of Realtors, sellers aren't required to cover a buyer's agent commission.
 However, buyers may expect a concession of 2–3% to help them cover the cost of their real estate agent.

 - Repair credits: Credit the buyer a set amount of money to cover the cost of home repairs.
-Once the deal closes, the buyer can oversee the project and you don't have to worry about repairs going over budget.
+Once the deal closes, the buyer can oversee the project, and you don't have to worry about repairs that go over budget.

 - Home warranty: Give buyers peace of mind if your home has major appliances or systems on their last leg.
 A warranty will cover possible issues and is typically less expensive than paying for the repairs (or accepting a lower offer from a wary buyer).